webuiprovider/fluent/content/documentation/_index.md

 description: 'We provides the means for the collection, organization and computerized retrieval of knowledge'
 url: 'documentation'
 latestVer:
-  heading: "Fluent Bit v1.8.2 is out!"
+  heading: "Fluent Bit v1.8.8 is out!"
-  subHeading: "New release on Jul 20, 2021,"
+  subHeading: "New release on Oct 10, 2021,"
   text: "Check out the Release Notes, read the Updated Documentation or jump directly to the Downloads Section."
   smallText: "We are part of a wide community, <strong>no vendor lock-in.</strong>"
   btnText: "Download Now"